authgear/authgear-server/docs/specs/account-linking.md

                     - type: view_recovery_code
 ```

-7. As the next step of the original flow is create primary password authenticator, the user will need to created primary authenticator.
+7. As the next step of the original flow is create primary password authenticator, the user will need to create primary authenticator.
 8. As the original user already has a primary password authenticator, the step will be skipped.
 9. And the next step will be create `secondary_totp`.
 As the user don't have a secondary totp, the user should create a totp in this step.
 10. Finally, all created identities and authenticators will be added to the existing user, together with the new oauth identity.